ARBUCHELI/BERTELSMANN-SCHOLARSHIP---INTRODUCTION-TO-AZURE-APPLICATIONS-NANODEGREE-PROGRAM/README.md

 # BERTELSMANN-SCHOLARSHIP---INTRODUCTION-TO-AZURE-APPLICATIONS-NANODEGREE-PROGRAM

-## This repository contains exercises from Bertelsmann Scholarship.
+## This repository contains the lessons from Bertelsmann Scholarship.
 Introduction to Azure Applications Nanodegree Program.

 # LESSON 1 INTRODUCTION TO MICROSOFT AZURE DEVELOPMENT: